speechly/cli/README.md

 - `list` apps in project
 - `describe` apps to get their status
-- `download` to get application's training data files as tar
+- `download` to get application's configuration file(s) as tar
-- `upload` to upload a new package of training files and start training
+- `deploy` to upload a directory containing configuration file(s), train a model out of them and take the model into use.

 The versioning of the configuration files should be done properly, ie. keep them in a version control system.
-Consider the upload/download functionality to be a tool for the training pipeline instead of collaboration or versioning.
+Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.

 # Develop and debug the tool